prepare/ChromiumFX/Readme.md

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.2526.2 ###
+- Update to cef version 3.2526.1366 with API changes.
+Older CEF binaries won't work with this version.
+- In the course of update, the CfxDragOperationsMask enumeration was changed and a bug was fixed which caused a wrong conversion of CfxDragOperationsMask.Every.

 ### Version 3.2526.1 ###
 - Use images for the buttons in the find toolbar because the previously used unicode characters may not be available everywhere.
 - Clear previous find results when the find textbox is emptied.